christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 When Alexander (Al-As-andros = the Asii Lord Man) married Roxana he was marrying a heiress to the Roxolani.
 Al-As-andros = As-andros = Asander.
 The exact same title.

 The Assi were the zero-point of history.
 Every royal title with As- , every god with As- , every place with As- , every word for being and bone in the Indo-European family, is a fossil of their administration.
-The truth is that the Romans, Greeks, Egyptians, Persians, Indians, and Celts were all Aryan peoples ruled by an Asii caste that carried the divine kingship title from Central Asia.
+They were the Egyptian-Persian-Indian-Greek-Roman elite.
+Egypt, Persia, India, Greece, Rome, etc., were all under the suzerainty of these elites since at least the 40th century BC and their base of operation was on the Bosphorus river..
 The Flavian-Vatican-Jesuit forgery was designed to destroy this memory and replace it with a fragmented, inverted history.

 **The Asii Global Lexicon (Proving their Reach).**